omar1779/omar1779/README.md

 ### Hi there , I am Omar Sosa 👨🏻‍💻 Fullstack Web Developer

-I'm a Fullstack developer with experience building sites and web applications.
+With experience building sites and web applications.
 I specialize in JavaScript 🤓

 I am always looking to improve my skills to grow professionally in a continuous way to be able to constantly contribute to the work group I am with and in the future groups that I will be, always willing to teach and learn. ❤